 Both their general and reserve tastings are reasonably priced (based on Napa standards).
 Choose from a number of wines from the tasting menu.
 The wine tasting bar lines the walls of 3/4 of the main room; it is divided into sections so when it gets crowded another section will open up.
 This is one of the largest tasting areas of any of the Napa Wineries we have visited.
 It is large for a reason; the tasting room can get extremely crowded.

-V Sattui runs one of the finer deli’s in Napa – focusing on Italian foods, wines, olive oils, cheeses and pastries among other products.
+V Sattui runs one of the finer deli’s in all of the Napa Valley – focusing on Italian foods, wines, olive oils, cheeses and pastries among other products.
 A little more unusual is their tasty, “formaggio con carciofo” or in English, Artichoke Cream Cheese.

 V Sattui also runs a commercial kitchen located just north of the winery.
 Here they produce a variety of hand crafted products including their delicious Bresaola – an Italian styled cured/dried meat.
 This is a top round of meat and its style of aging originates from northern Italy.
 V Sattui produces several types of Bresaolo – a 30 day aged and a 90 day aged.
 Another 60 days provides some remarkable differences between the two produces.
 The longer aged Bresaolo is noticeably darker and has a noticeable richer depth of flavor.